Removes a resource group.

 This command removes a resource group from Greenplum Database.
 Only a superuser can drop a resource group.
 When you drop a resource group, the memory and CPU resources reserved by the group are returned to Greenplum Database.

 To drop a role resource group, the group cannot be assigned to any roles, nor can it have any statements pending or running in the group.
 If you drop a resource group that you created for an external component, the behavior is determined by the external component.
-For example, dropping a resource group that you assigned to a PL/Container runtime kills running containers in the group.
+For example, dropping a resource group that you assigned to a PL/Container runtime stops running containers in the group.

 You cannot drop the pre-defined